hellohaptik/chatbot_ner/ner_v2/detectors/numeral/number_range/README.md

    | se niche \| se kam \| se sasta \| se saste k aas paas\|  k aas pas\| k lagbhag \|  से नीचे \| से कम \| से सस्ता \| से सस्ते \|   के आस पास  \| के लगभग |    1     |    max     |
    |                           se\|-\|से                           |    0     |  min_max   |

-   Here, the 1st column will contain the variants of range keywords separated by pipes, which are present before or after or in between number values and defines what type of number value is present, either min or max.
+   Here, the 1st column contains the variants of range keywords separated by pipes, which are present before or after or in between number values.
+The variants are grouped together by the part of the range they indicate.
+For example, `se adhik` (more than)  is used to indicate a minimum part in the range `500 se adhik` (more than 500)

-   2rd column corresponds to the position of the keyword.
-If 1 means it will be present after number value, -1 if present before number.

-   3rd column defines the range type of number i.e if it contains min value or max value or both.
+   2nd column indicates the position of the variants in the 1st column around a number in the text.

+   - `-1` : means the variant appears as a prefix to the number in the target language (E.g. `kam se kam` 500 (at least 500))
+   - `0` means the variant appears sandwiched between two numbers in the target language (E.g. `300 se 500` (300 to 500))
+   - `1` means the variant appears as a suffix to the number in the target language (E.g. `500 se niche` (less than 500))

+   3rd column defines what part of the range the variants in the first column appear in the context of.

+   -  `min`: The variants appear only when mentioning a minimum value of the range
+   - `max`: The variants appear only when mentioning a maximum value of the range
+   -  `min_max`: The variants appear when mentioning the entire range (both parts)

-   **For example** - *mujhe 2000 se jada log chahiye kal ki rally me* .
-In this text, range keyword `se jada` which is present in position `1` (after number) defines that number `2000` is the minimum value defined in the text, since no maximum value specified in text, hence it will be null.
+   **For example** - `mujhe 2000 se jada log chahiye kal ki rally me`  (I want more than 2000 people in the rally tomorrow).
+In this text, range keyword `se jada` appears as suffix to the number 2000 (hence position = 1), defines that number `2000` is the minimum value defined in the text, since no maximum value specified in text, hence it will be null.

 #### Guidelines to add new detectors for number range apart from builtin ones: